 top of page

-How Does Your Financial Situation Compare to Other Retirees? (based on data)
+Understanding Your Financial Situation Compared to Other Retirees

-The freedom to finally pursue personal interests comes hand-in-hand with the reality of managing limited financial resources.
+The freedom to pursue personal interests comes with the need to manage limited financial resources.

-Recently, the Transamerica Center for Retirement Studies released their 24th Annual Retirement Survey examining how retirees are faring in today's post-pandemic economy.
+A recent report by the Transamerica Center for Retirement Studies examined how retirees are faring in today's post-pandemic economy.

-Let's dive into what they discovered and what it means for both current and future retirees.
+Let's explore what they discovered and its implications for current and future retirees.

 The Changing Retirement Landscape

-Today's retirees have lived through major shifts in how retirement works in America.
-During their working years, they witnessed:
+Today's retirees have experienced significant shifts in retirement in America.
+During their careers, they witnessed:

-• A transition from employer-funded pension plans to employee-funded 401(k) plans
+• A move away from employer-funded pension plans towards employee-funded 401(k) plans.

-• Increasing concerns about Social Security's long-term funding
+• Increasing concerns about the long-term funding of Social Security.

-These changes have created a complex environment where retirees must navigate financial challenges while trying to enjoy their retirement years.
+These changes have created a complex environment.
+Retirees must navigate financial challenges while enjoying their retirement years.
+The survey provides valuable insights into how they manage these challenges.

 See How Our Firm Can Help You Retire With Confidence

 • Will my money last in retirement?
-Find when you can retire and if you'll be able to maintain your lifestyle.
+Find out when you can retire and if you'll maintain your lifestyle.

 • How should I invest in retirement?
-Personalized investing to grow and protect your wealth in retirement.
+Get personalized investing to grow and protect your wealth.

 • How can I reduce taxes in retirement?
-Identify tax strategies including Roth conversions, RMD management, charitable giving and more...
+Identify various tax strategies like Roth conversions and RMD management.

 Retirement Perceptions: The Good and the Bad

-This reveals that despite challenges, most retirees view this stage of life positively.
-Their top priorities reflect this optimistic outlook, with "enjoying life" (70%) and "being healthy and fit" (67%) at the top of their lists.
+Despite some challenges, most retirees hold a positive outlook on this stage of life.
+Their top priorities include "enjoying life" (70%) and "being healthy and fit" (67%).

 The Financial Reality for Today's Retirees

-While attitudes toward retirement are generally positive, the financial picture is more complex:
+While attitudes toward retirement are generally positive, the financial landscape is complex.

 Retirement Income Sources

-Social Security dominates as the primary income source for retirees:
+Social Security remains the primary income source for many retirees:

-• Just 18% count on a pension as their main income
+• 18% count on pensions as their main income.

-The median age for starting Social Security benefits is 63, with nearly a third (29%) claiming benefits at the earliest possible age of 62 - despite the permanent reduction in benefits this creates.
-Only 4% waited until age 70 to maximize their benefits.
+The median age for starting Social Security benefits is 63.
+Almost one-third (29%) claim benefits at the earliest possible age of 62, despite the permanent reduction in benefits that follow.
+Just 4% wait until age 70 to maximize their benefits.

 Household Income and Savings

-• The median total household savings (excluding home equity) is $71,000
+• The median total household savings (excluding home equity) sits at $71,000.

 Debt Among Retirees

-These financial realities help explain why 30% of retirees report having trouble making ends meet, despite 70% expressing confidence they'll maintain a comfortable lifestyle throughout retirement.
+These financial realities explain why 30% of retirees report difficulties in making ends meet.
+Despite 70% feeling confident about maintaining a comfortable lifestyle throughout retirement.

 How Retirement Happens

-• 43% pointed to employment-related reasons like job loss or organizational changes
+• 43% pointed to employment-related reasons such as job loss or organizational changes.

 Housing and Living Arrangements